Spacing of the Feet for Different Starting Positions

 Basic Set-up

 This short video shows the basics using starting blocks.
 A critical aspect is that with starting blocks, there is the aspect of having the feet against the blocks adequately, and the legs loading against both blocks that must be done effectively.
 My suggestion is to not over-emphasize trying to press the feet into the blocks.
 When "on your marks", I believe the athlete should absolutely feel the feet touching the ground as well as the area close to the balls of the feet touching the blocks.
-When going to the "set" position, the loading back into the blocks should occur, with the feet going toward the blocks, and once again, preparing to launch up the track.
+As with the three and four-point starting positions without blocks, there is some dorsi-flexion of the feet and maybe even curling of the toes during the "on your marks" position.

 Below I explain some important things that should be accomplished during all starts.
 I probably need to do a blog that just focuses on the start from the blocks that include more details of the step-by-step process that is to result in maximizing effectiveness out of the blocks.